fbpx

 1. Dances, parades, and street parties

-A symbol of Lunar New Year somewhat familiar worldwide is that of a vibrant, lively parade with dragon dances and lion dances, acrobats, masked dancers, and other folk pageantry.
+A symbol of the Lunar New Year that is somewhat familiar worldwide is a vibrant, lively parade with dragon and lion dances, acrobats, masked dancers, and other folk pageantry.

 Many communities hold these public celebrations, which usually involve participants and viewers making lots of noise in the street with firecrackers, gongs, drums, and bells.

-These noises are to ward off evil spirits, which is called “nian” in Mandarin.
-In Vietnam, parades feature the Mua Lan, a hybrid lion, dragon, and unicorn that’s a symbol of strength.
+These noises are used to ward off evil spirits, called “nian” in Mandarin.
+In Vietnam, parades feature the Mua Lan, a hybrid lion, dragon, and unicorn symbolizing strength.

 Larger expat communities across the globe have similar celebrations, especially in big cities.
 In the United States, San Francisco’s and New York City’s Chinatowns hold big festivals.
 The Vietnamese community in Orange County, California, hosts a big annual Tet Festival.